Integrable modules for Lie Torus: Integrable modules for

-Recall that the roots of $\LL$ are of the form $\alpha + k_o \delta$ and is called real root if $\alpha \neq 0.$\\ {\bf Definition (4.2)} \ A weight module $V$ of $\LL$ is called integrable if all real root vectors are locally nilpotent on $V$.
-See Definition 2.7 for more details.
+\end{defn} Recall that the roots of $\LL$ are of the form $\alpha + k_0 \delta$ and is called real root if $\alpha \neq 0.$ \begin{defn} A weight module $V$ of $\LL$ is called integrable if all real root vectors are locally nilpotent on $V$. \end{defn} See definition \ref{def2} for more details.
+In this section we will classify irreducible integrable highest weight module for $\LL$.